WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 (import "beep" "boop" ...)
 ```

-If the encodings are mixed, but must appear in separate sections, then it will not be possible to preserve the order of imports when round-tripping through the binary format.
-Either additional ordering information would be required, which would be superfluous, or perhaps the non-`(item)` form would simply use the compact encoding as well, which may actually bloat the binary due to the sentinel name appearing repeatedly.
+If the encodings are mixed, but must appear in separate sections, then when round-tripping through the binary format, either it will be impossible to preserve the order of imports (without additional ordering information, which would be superfluous), or the round-trip will be lossy by forcing everything to use the compact encoding.
+(That said, text tooling may wish to use the compact encoding for everything anyway, as it should be the better choice in the vast majority of cases.)